InfuseAI/primehub-site/docs/getting_started/install_keycloak.md

 title: Install Keycloak
 ---

-Here is the instructions to install keycloak in the cluster.
-We select *postgresql* as persistence solution.
+Here are the instructions to install keycloak in the cluster.
+We select *postgresql* as the persistence solution.

 ## Add the chart repository